goti13/Introduction-to-jenkins/README.md

 * Set Content type to application/json
 * Set Events to Just the push event (or customize)
 * Click Add webhook
-Now, GitHub will send webhooks to your localhost via ngrok
+Now, GitHub will send webhooks to your localhost via ngrok.